 Showrunner Bryan Fuller made the announcement and showed off a new teaser trailer for the series during the “Star Trek: Celebrating 50 Years” panel that featured former Star Trek actors William Shatner, Brent Spiner, Michael Dorn, Jeri Ryan and Scott Bakula.

-Unseen footage from Star Trek: The Original Series will be released as a collector’s edition Blu-ray set entitled Star Trek: The Roddenberry Vault, announced by Rod Roddenberry, the son of Star Trek creator Gene Roddenberry, at this year’s San Diego Comic-Con.
+Unseen footage from Star Trek: The Original Series will be released as a collector’s edition Blu-ray set titled Star Trek: The Roddenberry Vault, announced by Rod Roddenberry, the son of Star Trek creator Gene Roddenberry, at this year’s San Diego Comic-Con.

 Now 20 days into its release, Star Trek Beyond is underperforming in the box office despite its excellent opening weekend and positive critical reception.